-The core job of a TMS is to move an order through your system and settle it in the most efficient and cost-effective way.
+The core job of a TMS system is to move an order through your system and settle it in the most efficient and cost-effective way.
 Exactly how that happens depends on the options a customer sets up upon implementation, as well as the flexibility of the TMS.

-The term “TMS” has come to mean many different things (I’ve also discussed definitions in an article for Inbound Logistics), but I suggest we look at the class of solutions that were the original TMS systems.
+The term “TMS” has come to mean many different things (I’ve also discussed definitions in an article for Inbound Logistics), but I suggest we look at the class of solutions that were the original TMS software systems.
 I call this specific subset “multimodal TMS.”

-A multimodal TMS should include routing, rating and mode selection for multiple modes.
+A multimodal TMS system should include routing, rating and mode selection for multiple modes.
 This class of solutions addresses a core set of business issues, including 1) routing and rating the orders 2) executing the shipments and loads across multiple modes 3) tracking and tracing the loads and 4) freight settlement.

 Multimodal domestic transportation management systems (TMSs) are a subset of the global TMS market.
 They generically refer to the category of software that deals with the planning and execution of the physical movement of goods across the supply chain.